 Although visual navigation is not introduced in this paper, we also provide first-person view images in our platform, as well as the arena models with higher visual fidelity.
-We also organize the vision-based track in the 2022 IEEE CoG sim2real challenge, but very few teams are able to complete them successfully.
-Vision-based navigation and confrontation are still challenging tasks. \item \textbf{Competitive Multi-Agent Policy Learning}: Unlike most robotics platforms, our NeuronsGym supplies robot confrontation tasks.
+We also organize the vision-based track in the 2022 IEEE CoG Sim2Real Challenge, but very few teams are able to complete it successfully.
+Vision-based navigation is still a challenging task. \item { \textbf{Competitive Multi-Agent Policy Learning}: Unlike most robotics platforms, our NeuronsGym can support robot confrontation tasks.
 Competitive multi-agent reinforcement learning algorithms have made landmark advances in virtual games, but are difficult to feed back into physical systems.
-We hope our robot confrontation tasks make physical robot policy learning benefit from the development of gaming algorithms in the virtual world. \item \textbf{Multi-task Learning}: While multiple tasks in most current robot grasping platforms refers to grasping different objects, the multiple tasks defined in our platform differ in task form, reward function, and valid action space.
-This relaxed task form poses a greater challenge to multi-task learning algorithms, and we hope that this platform will facilitate the development of multi-task reinforcement learning algorithms. \end{itemize}
+We hope our robot confrontation tasks make physical robot policy learning benefit from the development of gaming algorithms in the virtual world.} \item { \textbf{Multi-Task Learning}: While multiple tasks in most current robot grasping platforms refers to grasping different objects, the multiple tasks defined in our platform differ in task form, reward function, and valid action space.
+This relaxed task form poses a greater challenge to multi-task learning algorithms, and we hope that this platform will facilitate the development of multi-task reinforcement learning algorithms.} \end{itemize}